PoleTransformer/Java-Experiments/README.md

 # Java-Experiments
 Project files for my Java experiments.
-Used as a backup in case something happens on my local machine.
+Used as a backup in case something bad happens on my local machine.